 Capacity Transfer Rights (CTRs) are used to return capacity market congestion revenues to load.
 Load pays congestion.
 Capacity market congestion revenues are the difference between the total dollars paid by load for capacity and the total dollars received by capacity market sellers.
-The MW of CTRs available for allocation to LSEs in an LDA are equal to the Unforced Capacity imported into the LDA, less any MW of CETL paid for directly by market participants in the form of Qualifying Transmission Upgrades (QTUs) cleared in an RPM Auction, and Incremental Capacity Transfer Rights (ICTRs).
-There are two types of ICTRs, those allocated to a New Service Customer obligated to fund a transmission facility or upgrade and those associated with Incremental Rights-Eligible Required Transmission Enhancements.
+The MW of CTRs available for allocation to LSEs in an LDA are equal to the Unforced Capacity imported

+Incremental Rights-Eligible Required Transmission Enhancements.